icooper/icooper.github.io/_posts/2018-11-06-fill-width.md

 ## This Wide

-Now that we have our existing code a little better organized, let's move into the nuts and bolts of our algorithm.
+Now that we have our existing code a little better organized, let's move into the new stuff.
 We want to incrementally make the tallest (defined by header height) column wider until it is shorter and we still fit on the page.
-Let's start by writing a function which will, given a string and a target height, will tell us the smallest wrapping width to acheive the target height.
+Let's start by writing a function which, given a string and a target height, will tell us the smallest wrapping width to acheive the target height.

 ```javascript
 // find the minimum width to wrap text to a target height